 - T- timely/timetable

-If you’re new to this concept, this podcast is for you.
-However, I welcome everyone to listen.
+If you’re new to this concept, don’t worry.
+This podcast is for you.
+I welcome everyone to listen.
 Let’s lay the basic foundation of setting you up for success.

 In addition, I tried something different.
 I used restraint.
 My provided examples are not in great detail, because your goals should be your goals- not another version of someone’s else.